 formation of blisters or open sores

-There are 5 types of main bumps or lumps that may appear on the eyelids: chalazion, stie, blepharitis, cancer, and xanthelasma
+There are 5 types of main bumps or lumps that may appear on the eyelids:

 Chalazion is the most common type of eyelid bump.
 It occurs when the oil gland that helps maintain a healthy tear film becomes blocked.
 In essence, chalazions are harmless cysts but can cause significant discomfort for the patient.
 Usually chalazions are small and disappear by themselves over time.
-In other cases they may become enlarged, painful, block the patients visual field and appearungsightly.
+In other cases they may become enlarged, painful, block the patients visual field and appearing unsightly.
 In rarer cases, the chalazion may become infected and spread to the rest of the eyelid, something which then requires antibiotic treatment.

 In cases where the chalazion does not go away on its own, grows, becomes painful or very unsightly it can be surgically removed.
-Chalazion removal is a very quick and small procedure done under local anaesthetic with a hidden incision under the eyelid.
+Chalazion removal is a very quick and small procedure done under local anesthetic with a hidden incision under the eyelid.

-Please note that to be on the safe side children with lumps on the eyelid should be evaluated by a paediatric ophthalmologist.
+Please note that to be on the safe side children with lumps on the eyelid should be evaluated by a pediatric ophthalmologist.
 Although chalazions are especially common in children they are at the same time at higher risk for permanent damage to the oil glands and other parts of the eyelid structure.

 Furthermore, patients should never attempt to remove, cut, squeeze pop eyelid lumps at home by themselves.
 This can cause damage to the eyelid tissue, spread bacteria to the eye and cause infections

 Stie lumps are usually red and painful and form near the edge of your eyelid.
 They are most commonly caused by a bacterial inflection in one or more of the small glands near the base of your eyelashes.